 To create environments where humans and sea turtles can live together in balance

-Rural Micro-enterprises A catalyst for conservation and rural entrepreneurship – help build a trail to bring rural villages clients and provide them with tools to serve their clients.
+Asociacion Mar a Mar is a catalyst for conservation and rural entrepreneurship – helping to build a trail to bring rural villages clients and provide them with tools to serve their clients.

 Donated funds will go toward the purchase of a teacher transportation vehicle, and materials & equipment, such as projectors, computers, and sound/audio equipment.